 The Named Education Safeguarding Lead in the Directorate for Education and Life Long Learning is Sarah Ellis, Lead for Inclusion and ALN (01443 866618), with operational responsibility for The Education Safeguarding Team (01443 866687).
-The Education Safeguarding Coordinator is Mandy Morris, (01443866674).
+The Education Safeguarding Coordinator is Mandy Morris, (01443866674) & Education Safeguarding Officer is Toni Yearsley (079366010820).

-It is important for all staff, volunteers, contractors and governors to remember:
+It is important for all staff, volunteers, contractors and governors/management committee members to remember:

-It is NOT the responsibility of any employee, volunteer, contractor or Governor to determine whether abuse or neglect is actually taking place.
+It is NOT the responsibility of any employee, volunteer, contractor or Governor/Management Committee Member to determine whether abuse or neglect is actually taking place.

-However, it IS the responsibility of any employee, volunteer, contractor or Governor to take the actions set out in this policy if they are concerned that abuse or neglect may be taking place or if they are concerned a person may be harmed.
+However, it IS the responsibility of any employee, volunteer, contractor or Governor/Management Committee Member to take the actions set out in this policy if they are concerned that abuse or neglect may be taking place or if they are concerned a person may be harmed.
 This also includes harm by criminal exploitation, child sexual exploitation, radicalisation, female genital mutilation or modern slavery.

-1.3 Trinity Fields School and Resource Centre fully recognises the contribution it makes to safeguarding children.
+1.3 Trinity Fields School and Resource Centre fully recognises the contribution it makes to Safeguarding Children.